ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 ## 3. Configuration

 ### 3.1.
 Secrets
-The password that is used in the toolkit, must be saved in a secret store for security reasons.
+If you have any passwords that you need in the service to service context, they must be saved in a secret store for security reasons.

-The section below shows the FileSystemSecretStore configuration from [migration-assets-authentication-route.json](https://github.com/ForgeRock/modernize-accelerators/blob/develop/forgerock-ig-migration-sso-jit/openig-modernize-routes/migration-assets-authentication-route.json)
+The section below shows an example for a FileSystemSecretStore configuration.

 ```
 "secrets": {